 Kramer Law students do more than study Law.
 UCT's law students are active and committed to sharing their knowledge and expertise with schools off-campus in a range of non-profit initiatives.
-Two of these projects are highlighted here.
+Two of these projects are highlighted below, while the others are linked in the left-hand column.

 Students for Law and Social Justice